xrrays/discord-bot/README.md

 CHARACTER AI API: https://github.com/kramcat/CharacterAI

 ## Future Additions
-- external database integration for tracking balances in blackjack
 - image generation (!image prompt)
 - information about a movie, ie. reviews, box office, budget, release date (!movie movieName)
 - quote bank that we can add to, bot sends one random quote a day (!quoteadd)